Gap Year: How to Plan A Rewarding Experience

 Gap year participants begin college with a renewed sense of purpose as well as a better understanding of where their interests lie and what major or career they may want to pursue.
-As Holly Bull, the president of the Center for Interim Programs, noted in Education Week, “Taking gap time can really save a lot of the floundering around that students do.”
+As Holly Bull, the president of the Center for Interim Programs, notes, “Taking gap time can really save a lot of the floundering around that students do.”

 In addition to expanding participants’ worldview, research indicates that taking a gap year can also increase their motivation to finish their degrees when they do attend college.
-The Education Week article cites two studies conducted by Andrew J. Martin, a researcher at the University of Sydney, which indicate that gap year participants in Australia had “higher motivation in college — in the form of ‘adaptive behavior’ such as planning, task management, and persistence — than did students who did not take a gap year.”
+Two studies conducted by Andrew J. Martin, a researcher at the University of Sydney, show that gap year participants in Australia had “higher motivation in college — in the form of ‘adaptive behavior’ such as planning, task management, and persistence — than did students who did not take a gap year.”

 “When planned with intention, and with clear personal goals in mind, a gap year can result in extraordinarily profound growth and self-awareness,” said Sandy Storer, of A Gap Away, a consulting gap year company in Sudbury, MA.
 “That growth might be evident as greater self-confidence and independence, a clarity of academic focus, or perhaps mastery of a new skill or foreign language.
 However it manifests, the gains are likely to be lasting, transformative, and impactful in college and beyond.”

 Is There a Negative Stigma with Taking a Gap Year?

 One of the biggest concerns parents and students have in regards to gap year is the fear that it signifies that the participants are somehow less motivated or less mature than their college-bound peers.
 However, this is definitely not the case.
 Students take a gap year for a variety of reasons, and some colleges encourage students to pursue their interests in this way, including Princeton, which funds gap year experiences for some members of its incoming class.